Investing can be daunting. I know I didn’t invest, outside of my retirement accounts at work, because I was worried

 Barbara Friedberg, Robo-Advisor Pros, suggests something slightly different.
 Rather than S&P, she thinks a more worldly view is appropriate (she owns the ETF she mentions):

 If you can leave the money invested for at least 10 years and are not looking for a quick turnaround, I'd suggest investing $1,000 in the Vanguard All World Index ETF Stock fund (VT).
-Although returns have for this fund have been lower than that of the S&P 500 over the last 8 years, if you believe that the total world economies will grow and prosper in the future, then this a a low cost way to benefit.
-The expense ratio is a rock bottom 0.14% and you may pay a small commission to purchase the fund.
+Although returns have for this fund have been lower than that of the S&P 500 over the last 8 years, if you believe that the total world economies will grow and prosper in the future, then this a low cost way to benefit.
+The expense ratio is a rock-bottom 0.14% and you may pay a small commission to purchase the fund.
 The stocks in the fund span the globe and the 10 largest holdings are:

 - Apple Inc.